aurule/npc/docs/reference/tags/title.rst

 @title
 ######

-:bdg-info:`Optional`
+:bdg-secondary:`Optional`
 :bdg-info:`Value required`

-Honorific title for the character, like The Kingslayer.
+Honorific title for the character, like The Kingslayer